-There are several other drugs to manage constipation in children.
+There are several other laxative options used for constipation prevention or treatment in children.
 Your pediatrician may provide you with an option from one of the following (7).

 Note: Do not use any of these medicines without a pediatrician’s consent.

-In addition to the medicines, you may try some age-old successful techniques for bowel clearance, such as
+In addition to the medicines, you may try some age-old successful techniques for bowel regularity such as

 - Providing the child a fiber-rich diet including fruits, vegetables, prunes, figs, beans, and lentils.
 You may also read about some gut-friendly foods here.